Dal Maxvill

-Charles Dallan Maxvill (born February 18, 1939) is a retired shortstop, coach and general manager in Major League Baseball (MLB).
+Charles Dallan Maxvill (born February 18, 1939) is an American former shortstop, coach, and general manager in Major League Baseball (MLB).
 During his career, Maxvill played, coached, or was an executive for four World Series winners and seven league champions.

 Early life

-A native of the St. Louis suburb of Granite City, Illinois, Maxvill played baseball in high school, then attended the McKelvey School of Engineering at Washington University in St. Louis where he earned a degree in electrical engineering.
+A native of the St. Louis suburb of Granite City, Illinois, Maxvill played baseball in high school, then attended the McKelvey School of Engineering at Washington University in St. Louis where he earned a degree in electrical engineering and played for Washington University Bears.
 He signed his first professional baseball contract in 1960 with the hometown St. Louis Cardinals.

 Playing career

 Maxvill appeared in 1,423 regular-season games for the Cardinals (1962–72), Oakland Athletics (1972–73; 1974–75) and Pittsburgh Pirates (1973–74).
 He batted and threw right-handed.
 He batted .217 with six home runs in 3,989 plate appearances over his 14-year major league career.

+Defensively, Maxvill recorded a .973 fielding percentage at shortstop in 1,203 games and .984 fielding percentage at second base in 193 games.
+In the postseason, he committed no errors in 101 total chances (46 putouts, 55 assists) for a perfect 1.000 fielding percentage.

 Maxvill's best season with the bat was 1968 with the Cardinals.
 He set career highs in batting average (.253), on-base percentage (.329), and slugging percentage (.298).
 He also received his only Most Valuable Player award votes (finishing in twentieth place) and won his only Gold Glove.
-In the World Series that year (the last of the pre-LCS era), he went 0-for-22, the worst performance in a World Series.
+In that year's World Series (the last of the pre-LCS era), he went 0-for-22, the worst batting performance in a World Series.
 It was also the worst hitless streak to start a postseason until 2022.